DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 make sense, as the topology widgets need to be closely synchronised with the GL widget's graphs.

-Changes to the redraw functions would also necesitate changes to KsSession, as topology widgets are loaded before all graphs and drawn by the redraw functions as well.
+Changes to the redraw functions would also necesitate changes to KsSession, as topology widgets are loaded before all graphs and drawn by the redraw functions.

+This approach has been attempted in the "de_singletoning" branch of the project repository.
+It all works like the singleton implementation, there have been few API changes and singleton is no more.
+However, main developer felt uneasy changing an estabilished KShark API and decided that the singleton implementation will be used in the end (do not worry, main developer spent a good few hours thinking about what to use in the main build, it is not a simple choice based on emotions).

 ## "Why are topology widgets stored as pointers?"